MHCommunity/mhbasics/lord-to-baron/lord.md

 Before you travel to the Iceberg, you should be ready for it.
 It‘s a complex area and the mice are not weak.
 Also, the traps and bases acquired here are either region-specific or easily outclassed by upcoming gear.
 This makes the Iceberg a rather low priority sidequest in terms of story progression.

+Buy 100 Stick Charm 5-Pack from the Charm Shoppe.
+Sticky Charm prevents you from any pushback in the Iceberg.
 Use the Steam Laser MK.
-I, Aqua Base and Gouda to hunt in Iceberg.
+I, Aqua Base, Gouda Cheese and Stick Charm to hunt in Iceberg.

-INSERT CHARM RECOMMENDATION HERE.

 Iceberg has 4 major zones, each with different length and mouse populations.
 You move forward or backward the Iceberg when catching or missing certain mice.
 After each zone, you need to catch a General before you can proceed to next zone.
 Generals drop Bottled Cold Fusion, which will be used in crafting new trap components.